 In the era of cutting edge media technology, the transfer of information and communication has become remarkably easy.
 Any happening in one corner of the globe can be seen or heard about at any other part of the globe, almost instantaneously.
 Such a scenario, however, raises some important concerns.
-Where there is lightning fast transfer of information, there is little control on the kind of information that goes around.
+Where there is a lightning-fast transfer of information, there is little control over the kind of information that goes around.
 This becomes even trickier when communication is directed against people or organizations in written format.
 When the written communication is in some form of written false expression, it may constitute libel under the law.

 Any statement that intends to ridicule, insult or negatively affect the reputation and public image of an individual, business, group, product, nation or religion is called Defamation.

 What is Libel?